Elementary School Curriculum

 Students will engage students in God’s creation through discovery and investigation, so that they may marvel in and transform the world.

 Science is the systematic study of God’s creation.
-To accomplish this SCCS uses a balanced approach of instruction, demonstration, observation, experimentation, inquiry, and hands-on learning.
+To accomplish this SCS uses a balanced approach of instruction, demonstration, observation, experimentation, inquiry, and hands-on learning.

 Students K- 5 investigate and learn in the areas of physical science, life science, and earth science.
 They explore many subjects - from matter to magnets, motion to the moon, from the planets to the properties of plants.
 STEAM (Science, Technology, Engineering, Art, Math) activities give opportunities for expanding knowledge in multi-grade, multidisciplinary problem solving.